 Balanced or Unbalanced Force with Examples

-The mother goes barging towards the child to restrain them for doing so because it could come to a time where the child could injure him/her by doing that act.
+The mother goes barging towards the child to restrain them from doing so because it could come to a time where the child could injure him/her by doing that act.

 Here is another example